How to get involved in a school partnership

 The Systems Partnerships Unit, at the Department for Education, has released information for schools and universities on sharing expertise and resources, to improve educational outcomes and opportunities for young people.
-Their resources can be found here.
+View their resources or contact them at email@example.com.

 Read about other school partnerships for ideas.
 The best practice section is available here and contains examples of many different types of partnerships, allowing you to select the types you are most interested in finding out about.

 Governors for Schools exists to improve educational standards so that children and young people have the chance to realise their full potential.
 They aim to provide excellent recruitment, placement and training services for skilled and committed people to be highly effective governors and trustees of schools and multi-academy trusts.
 If you are interested in becoming a school governor you can apply through the Governors for Schools website.